Ante Over: Basic play

-Variations

-In some areas, if the ball bounces off the wall or rolls back without going over the roof, the thrower will yell "Pig's tail", "pigtails", "Back, ball", or "Uncle" to let the other team know the ball has been thrown but did not go over.
+In some versions of the game, if the ball bounces off the wall or rolls back without going over the roof, the thrower will yell "Pigs tail", to let the other team know the ball has been thrown but did not go over.
 They then yell "Ante Over" again and make another attempt to throw the ball over the roof.

 An indoor version of the game uses a curtain instead of a building.
 Any tall obstacle that obscures the other team works for the game, although a gabled roof is part of traditional play.

 When a building is used instead of a fence or some other narrow object, in some variations the ball must touch the other side of the roof.
 Having the ball bounce this way can make it tougher for the other side to catch.
 Some players even learn to finesse the ball rolling it up and over the roof.

-When it is a fence, or a similar obstacle that can be seen through, it is more difficult for the players to cheat as the other side can see if the ball does or does not hit the ground.
+When the barrier is a fence, or a similar obstacle that can be seen through, it is more difficult for the players to cheat as the other side can see if the ball does or does not hit the ground.
 When it is a building, or other opaque barrier, players can sometimes stealth to the other side, catching the other team by surprise.

 One rule has it that the opposing player can only be hit below the waist as a safety precaution like in dodge ball.

-In most versions players only have to run to the other side of the building to be "safe", while other versions require them to run all the way around the building.
+In some versions, players only have to run to the other side of the building to be "safe", while other versions require them to run all the way around the building.